Dungeons-of-Kathallion/Bane-Of-Wargs/docs/ENGINE_FUNCTIONS.md

 ## check_yaml.py

 The [`check_yaml.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/check_yaml.py) class won't be a class you'll use for custom scripting, as it contains the functions to run tests on the loaded game data.
-But if you're interested in contributing, you might want to check yourself the class and analyze it.
+But if you're interested in contributing, you might want to check out the class yourself and analyze it.

 ## colors.py

-The [`colors.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/colors.py) class is a database of color codes, used for colored terminal input.
+The [`colors.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/colors.py) class is a database of color codes; used for colored terminal input.
 Just check the class if you need a color code you're searching for.

 ## consumable_handling.py